samhh/fp-ts-std/docs/modules/Function.ts.md

 ## fork

 Fork an input across a series of functions, collecting the results in a tuple.
 Similar to `flap` but overloaded for variadic tuples.
+Similar to `fanout` but supporting variadic rather than binary tuples.

 **Signature**